ItsFutureTrends/Godzilla-MD/README.md

    <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
    <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 ## Deployment Methods
-if scan qr is not working please try using pairing code i am currently working on it
+If scan qr method is not working please, try using pairing code as we try to fix the issue.
 ---
 1.  ***Get `SESSION ID` by [`SCANING QR`](https://venocyber-qr-ce49794175c5.herokuapp.com/) or server 2 qr code
     <br>